UBC-MDS/Colourblind8/README.md

 - `plot_scatter(x, y, alpha = 1.0, labels = None, palette = None, title = None, x_lab = None, y_lab = None, legend_title = None)`:

-  - This function implements a method that creates scatterplots by initializing the colour of lines, the face colour of the chart, the transparency of objects, and the font size for title, legend and axes.
+  - This function implements a method that creates scatterplots by initializing the colour of data points, the face colour of the chart, the transparency of objects, and the font size for title, legend and axes.

    **Inputs:** x variable,  y variable (a list of lists), transparency, labels of each y variable, palette colour, title, x labels, y labels and legend title.
    **Output:** a matplotlib scatterplot object.